How Foster Care Helped to Complete our Family and Made us Parents of Almost Twins

 As soon as held her in my arms, something switched in me.
 I knew we had enough because she had nothing.
 This tiny infant with her life in front of her deserved every opportunity this world had for her.
 I felt a responsibility to her and to the person she would grow to be, and I knew in that moment we could make this work.

-The social workers told us that the birth mother and the maternal grandmother both had extremely low IQs, and that chances were this baby would too.
+The social workers told us that there wasn’t much known family or prenatal history, and that they couldn’t guarantee we wouldn’t have issues pop up.
 At this point, I didn’t care.
 They could have told me she would have an arm grow out of her forehead, and I would have said “Great!
 We’re ready to take our baby home now!”

 We signed our names to a couple of documents and we left holding a baby that we had met only ten minutes before.
 I was waiting for someone to come running out of the office and demand that I give her back.
 It was surprisingly anticlimactic: sign here, here’s your baby, thanks for coming.